muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 # Setters and Getters
  ***Why we need setters and getters*** ?
 What is the importance of getters and setters in real world?
- Understand by exapmle ,in mobile phones when we want to increase the brightness of our mobile then can we go to the whole stting of the mobile and change it here ***NO**** .We only set the value of brightness same when we want to get the phone number of any person , we just search ang get it.
+ Understand by exapmle ,in mobile phones when we want to increase the brightness of our mobile then can we go to the whole setting of the mobile and change it here ***NO**** .We only set the value of brightness same when we want to get the phone number of any person , we just search and get it.
- Getters and setters are the same as ,
+ Getters and setters are the same as , to retrieve the single dataMember or whole data member or to update them.
  ## Setters
   >Used to set or update values of individual data members or a complete object.
   ### Basic Syntx: